 A master bathroom is another place that mirrors can and should be more than just practical.
 They should be decorative and emphasize the style of your room.
 Our bathroom originally had almost “wall~to~wall” mirrors which did nothing for design of the room and really dated it.
 (You can see the before we remodeled the master bathroom).

-Moving upstairs to the guests rooms are two of my favorite mirrors, both completely different from the ones downstairs.
+Moving upstairs to the guest rooms are two of my favorite mirrors, both completely different from the ones downstairs.

 I think these gold~trimmed mirrors also look fabulous on the wall, leaning there so casually, without a care in the world.
 Used like this, floor mirrors can make a room look twice as big.

-I painted the first coat with Annie Sloan Chalk Paint in Aubusson Blue and a second coat of Old White.
+I painted the first coat with Annie Sloan Chalk Paint in Aubrusson Blue and a second coat in Old White.
 Then I heavily distressed it with medium sandpaper and used Clear Wax and buffed it.
 I absolutely love it.
 This guest room has a bit of a country look so it fits in just right.
 It also gives guests a mirror in the bedroom.

 Need More Ideas on How to Decorate with Mirrors?

 - mirrors on the front of cabinet doors

 - mirrors on doors